manpikingillz/newpage_assigmnment/README.md

 ## Purpose of the Project
-This project's purpose is to transform data provided in an excel document.
+This project's purpose is to transform data provided in an excel document to a report

 ## Expected input and output
 - The expected input is an excel document with a sheet that contains that needs to be transformed.